Online Course FAQ

 Your course materials will include a combination of: required readings; media-rich, interactive and narrated presentations that you can work through in your own time; collaborative group discussions, and individual activities such as quizzes and recording your reflections on your progress in your learning journal.

-You will study each 20-credit module over ten weeks, with two weeks to complete your assessment, and you will have a break of at least one week between modules.
+For both full-time and part-time pathways, you will study each 20-credit module over ten weeks with two weeks to complete your assessment.
+The final Dissertation project module consisting of 60 credits is completed over a two term period.
+You will have a break of at least one week between the modules.

 Can I study the material faster if I wish?

 Content will be released one module at a time, and although it is designed to be completed over ten weeks, you are free to work through the learning material and individual activities at your own pace.
-Group activities, however, will be scheduled to maximise participation by students across multiple time zones.
+You will, however, need to submit your assessments at specific points.
+Group activities will also be scheduled to maximise participation by students across multiple time zones.

 How will I be supported?